Insula415/beemovie/README.md

 INSTALLATION:
 $ git clone https://github.com/fred415/beemovie .
 Change contents of "secret.py" to your Instagram details. $ python3 beemovie.py

-More information in the "requirements.txt" file.
+More information in the "info.txt" file.

 My email: fred415415@protonmail.com.
 Feel free to edit the code or give any criticism ;)